GreenCape/backup/README.md

 There are no requirements but a current Linux system that follows the [Filesystem Hierarchy Standard](http://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).

+## Download

+Download the latest release from the [Release section](https://github.com/GreenCape/backup/releases).

 ## Installation

 No installation required.
 Just copy the script `gc-bak.sh` to your home directory and make it